-Judge Mayes disagreed, and granted the request for recommendation.
+Judge Mayes disagreed and granted the request for a recommendation.

 As a Montgomery County Sheriff’s Deputy escorted Robbins to a waiting jail van he said only, “It was a long time coming.”
 Wice said he expects his client to be released, but it could take as long as a year.
 When Robbins was arrested, he was 23-years-old.
 He will turn 35 a week from Sunday.

 Robbins’ older brother, Brandon, was ecstatic and somewhat surprised, though he said he always believed his brother would be exonerated eventually.